fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

     ```
     print(datetime.date.today())
     ```
-5. Run the script from the command line as shown in the *Figure 3.4*.
+5. Run the script from the command line as shown in the image below.

 ![](./images/C13963_03_04.jpg)